-A close-up view of the user interface portion of the SEL-311C front panel is shown in Figure 13.
-It includes a two-line, 16-character LCD, 16 LED target indicators, and 8 pushbuttons for local communication.
+A close-up view of the user interface portion of the SEL-311B front panel is shown in Figure 12.
+It includes an optional two-line, 16-character LCD, 16 LED target indicators, and 8 pushbuttons for local communication.

-Front-Panel Display (Optional)
+Front-Panel Display